ameetesh01/CoVAX_Availability_Alert/README.md

     Delhi : North Delhi : e1@abc.com e2@abc.com e3@abc.com

 As we saw previously how to get the state details using cURL, hence, it was called prior and the response was stored in a file called states.json.
-Hence, calling this api isn't required at all.
+Hence, calling this api in the driver.py script isn't required at all.
 The state id can be assigned just by using the state entered in the text file.

 Then a request is sent to retrieve the district id of the subscriber using the state id and using this district id, 7 requests are sent for the coming 7 days about available slots at vaccination centres in the subscriber's district.